Im-0xea/ibranching/README.md

 }
  ~~~

-its written in its own input, althought I provide a bootstrap c file
+its written in its own input, althought I do provide a bootstrap c file

 # Initial Build
 ~~~